Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Language Representations are More Noisy than Expected

-VLMs are trained to align the representations of images with their corresponding captions via cosine similarities.
+VLCMs are trained to align the representations of images with their corresponding captions via cosine similarities.
 Ideally, one might expect the representation of ``a photo of a dog'' to solely encapsulate the dog's key features without incorporating ambient elements like lawns.
 However, the examination of real-world data reveals a spurious correlation where dog images are typically associated with outdoor environments, and cat images are often taken indoors.
 We hypothesize that these contextual features are inevitably embedded in the CLIP text representations.

 To test this hypothesis, we examined various prompts and corresponding image pairs, calculating the cosine similarity between them.
-For instance, we evaluated pairs like (``a photo of a camel''/``a photo of a cow'', desert/pasture images), (``a photo of a polar bear''/``a photo of a panda'', glacier/bamboo forest images), and conversely (``a photo of a pasture''/``a photo of a desert'', camel/cow images), (``a photo of bamboo forest''/``a photo of glacier'', polar bear/panda images), with ensuring the images tested here did not contain the objects mentioned in the prompts.
+In Figure~\ref{fig:cosine_similarity_illustration}, we evaluated pairs like (``a photo of a camel''/``a photo of a cow'', desert/pasture images), (``a photo of a polar bear''/``a photo of a panda'', glacier/bamboo forest images), and conversely (``a photo of pasture''/``a photo of desert'', camel/cow images), (``a photo of bamboo forest''/``a photo of glacier'', polar bear/panda images), with ensuring the images tested here did not contain the objects mentioned in the prompts.
 This methodology helps quantify the extent of spurious features embedded in text representations.

 Figure~\ref{fig:cosine-similarity} shows the result.
-Notably, the cosine similarity distributions, indicated by the mean (green triangle) and median (orange line), reveal strong correlations—for example, the prompt ``a photo of a camel'' with camel-free desert images and the prompt ``a photo of a cow'' with cow-free pasture images.
+Notably, the cosine similarity distributions, indicated by the mean (green triangle) and median (orange line), reveal strong correlations—for example, the prompt ``a photo of a camel'' with camel-free desert images (top left in Figure~\ref{fig:cosine_similarity_illustration}) and the prompt ``a photo of a cow'' with cow-free pasture images (top left in Figure~\ref{fig:cosine_similarity_illustration}).
 This pattern is consistent across various tested pairs, underscoring the substantial presence of context-related features in CLIP text representations that are not explicitly present in the prompts.
-For the prompt and image pair with less pronounced correlations, like ``a photo of a dog'' to forest and desert, we did not observe the same level of disparity in mean and median value, see Figure~\ref{fig:cosine-similarity-appendix} in Appendix for more details.
+For the prompt and image pair with less pronounced correlations, like ``a photo of a dog'' to forest and desert, we did not observe the same level of disparity in mean and median values.
+For disparity on additional text and image pairs, see supplementary materials.